futureoceanslab/cc-distribution-review/README.md

 R markdown code for the figures, used the 3  .csv generated files as input, together with the Biblio_database.csv file
 input: biblio_database.csv

+<strong>-4.
+DATABASE DESCRIPTION </strong>

+R code which describes the database use for this research.

+ <strong>1.General description of the scientific papers used as database: Authors, type of data, duration of sampling, etc.
+ Outcome: Figure

+<strong>2.
+Quality of data: Statistical methodology, number of observations and length of databases.
+ Outcome: Figure